Clinical Practice Supports image

 Recommended

-• Escalation of barriers to discharge to unit decisions makers/leadership
+• Escalation of barriers to discharge to unit decision makers/leadership.

-• Use of efficient mechanisms for booking follow-up appointments (where possible, follow-up clinicians to connect with patients/essential care partners (ECPs) prior to discharge)
+• Use of efficient mechanisms for booking follow-up appointments (where possible, follow-up with clinicians to connect with patients/essential care partners (ECPs) prior to discharge).

 Tips to Improve Timely Discharge